Thornolf/thornolf/README.md

 ### Hello there 🐶

-I am looking for a job in full remote or hybrid, I'm currently based in Finland near Espoo & Helsinki.
-Shoot me an email at thornolf@hey.com !
 <!--
 **Thornolf/thornolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.